Myth #1: An Invisible Illness Is Always Invisible.

 Moving Beyond Misconceptions: Why Does This Matter?

-According to a 2012 report from the Centers for Disease Control, nearly half of all adults in the United States have at least one chronic health condition, and one in four adults has two or more conditions.
+According to data from the Centers for Disease Control and Prevention, more than half of all adults in the United States have at least one chronic health condition, and four in 10 adults have two or more conditions.
 Despite the prevalence of chronic illness, evidence-based research on the prevalence and public perception of invisible illness is not as readily available.
 Perhaps a lack of social awareness and understanding is to blame.
 Frequently, as a society we hold onto this idea of chronically ill or disabled within a rigid construct — people who are either profoundly mobility-, sight-, or hearing-impaired, as opposed to “healthy.”
 To acknowledge and understand chronic illness is to acknowledge and understand that for many people, there may not be a before and after, nor a cure.
 Understanding and moving beyond misconceptions of invisible illness makes the notion of chronic illness more visible, relatable, and helps lessen the shame and stigma often associated with considering oneself chronically ill or disabled.
 Just based on statistics alone, chances are, you know someone with an invisible illness.
 Perhaps a friend has diabetes, a loved one has depression, a mentor has sickle cell anemia, or your doctor has a rare disease.
 Empathy starts with understanding.
 When we have empathy for those around us, when we make efforts to understand those around us, we have the ability not just to strengthen relationships with others, but to create a more empathetic and socially aware medical culture.